 Ongoing and Unpublished Clinical Trials

-Some currently unpublished trials that might influence this review are listed in Table 5.
+Some currently unpublished and ongoing trials that might influence this review are listed in Table 5.

 Table 5.
 Summary of Key Trials